sohelamin/crud-generator/doc/templates.md

 2. For use custom helper template, you should turn on `custom_template` option in the `config/crudgenerator.php` file.

 3. Now put your files into `resources/crud-generator/views/` directory.
-Suppose your helper is `myformhelper` then you should create a directory as `resources/crud-generator/views/myformhelper`.
+Suppose your helper is `custom-template` then you should create a directory as `resources/crud-generator/views/custom-template`.
 You can also copy the template files from other helper directory, then modify as yours.

 4. You're ready to generate the CRUD with your helper.
     ```
-    php artisan crud:generate Posts --fields='title#string; content#text; category#select#options={"technology": "Technology", "tips": "Tips", "health": "Health"}' --view-path=admin --controller-namespace=Admin --route-group=admin --form-helper=myformhelper
+    php artisan crud:generate Posts --fields='title#string; content#text; category#select#options={"technology": "Technology", "tips": "Tips", "health": "Health"}' --view-path=admin --controller-namespace=Admin --route-group=admin --form-helper=custom-template
     ```

 [&larr; Back to index](README.md)